 For today’s post, I wanted to share something that’s been on my heart for awhile: addiction.
 This topic isn’t easy for me to talk about as I’ve had to experience this indirectly directly (if it makes sense) for over half a decade.

 Whether it’s gambling, drugs, alcohol or behavioral addiction such as pornography, to me, an addiction is an addiction.

 And navigating addiction within friendships is not easy.

 It doesn’t matter if you’re the one dealing with addiction directly or if you’re part of a support group dealing with it indirectly.
 Addiction within friendships is very difficult.
 It’s the hardcore truth.
-And I must say that I’ve had to learn to navigate this topic with one of my own close friends.

 If you yourself don’t have a strong mindset, you will not be able to help.

 If you’re new to navigating addiction within friendships, you might be wondering why the person just can’t “get over it”.

 Emotional Intelligence (EQ) is vital when having conversations.

 At times, you’ll get extremely frustrated with the person who’s addicted.

 You may be needed to attend “staffing meetings” with his/her therapist.